bradleybuda/heroku-buildpack-jruby/README.md

 Current JRuby version: 1.7.0.preview1

+The samples, docs, and native libraries were removed from JRuby to reduce slug size.

 For now only supports 1.9 mode, open an issue if you need 1.8 mode.

 Example application: [github.com/carlhoerberg/heroku-jruby-example](https://github.com/carlhoerberg/heroku-jruby-example)

+## JDK 7

+This buildpack comes with the Oracle JDK7u4 release.
+To keep the slug size down, the JDK distribution has been modified to remove several files:

+* db/ - The Derby DB
+* src.zip
+* lib/visualvm
+* man/
+* include/
+* jre/lib/fonts/

 ## Servers